pschild/smart-home-conx/README.md

        AMAZON_EMAIL:      email address used for Amazon log-in (see README in alexa-connector)
        AMAZON_PASSWORD:   password used for Amazon log-in (see README in alexa-connector)
        AMAZON_MFA_SECRET: MFA used for Amazon log-in (see README in alexa-connector)
+       WIFI_SSID:         SSID of your WiFi passed to firmwares that are built with pio
+       WIFI_PASS:         Password of your WiFi passed to firmwares that are built with pio
+       GITHUB_ACCESS_TOKEN: tbd
 2. ~~Run `docker-compose up -d` to build and start all services.
 Run `docker-compose up -d --build <APP>` to run and rebuild a specific service.~~
    Run